Pedal on Roads, Highways, & Forest Trails

 Bring your bike and hop the ferry to this island with 100 miles of pavement to explore.
 If you don't have a bike, you can rent one on the island.
-Plan your route around seeing historic churches, Schoolhouse Beach, lavender fields, lake views, and deep green forest.
+Plan your route around seeing historic churches, beaches, lavender fields, lake views, and deep green forest.

 Newport State Park

-Located in northeast Door, Newport State Park has seven bike-friendly trails that, depending on your route, can provide views of Lake Michigan, Europe Lake, Rowley's Bay, islands, cliffs, and forest.
-Newport's biking trails can get muddy and rocky in some spots, so be ready to do some work.
-View Interactive Trail Map >
+Newport State Park has seven bike-friendly trails that provide views of Lake Michigan, Europe Lake, Rowley's Bay, islands, cliffs, and forest.
+Newport's biking trails can get muddy and rocky, so be ready to do some work.

 Peninsula State Park